 In 2003 the parliament went further.
 It passed the Legal Profession Legislation Amendment (Advertising) Act 2003 which included a regulation making power to prohibit conduct relating to the marketing of legal services, punishable by a fine of 200 penalty units (or \$20,000) and potentially amounting to professional misconduct.
 In introducing the legislation to the lower house the attorney general asserted that 'the manner in which lawyers' services are advertised and marketed can have a detrimental effect on both the court system and on the availability of affordable insurance'.

-Although the Act was expressed very generally, the Regulation that was made related exclusively to advertising 'personal injury legal services'.
-Clause 139 of what became the Legal Profession Regulation 2002 prohibits any barrister or solicitor from publishing, causing or permitting to be published any advertisement that includes any reference to or depiction of personal injury or 'any circumstance in which personal injury might occur or any activity, event or circumstance that suggests or could suggest the possibility of personal injury, or any connection to or association with personal injury or a cause of personal injury or any legal service that relates to recovery of money or any entitlement to recover money in respect of personal injury'.
+45 advertisement that includes any reference to or depiction of personal injury or 'any circumstance in which personal injury might occur or any activity, event or circumstance that suggests or could suggest the possibility of personal injury, or any connection to or association with personal injury or a cause of personal injury or any legal service that relates to recovery of money or any entitlement to recover money in respect of personal injury'.
 An advertisement is defined broadly as 'any communication of information (whether by means of writing, or any still or moving visual image or message or audible message, or any combination of them) that advertises or otherwise promotes the availability or use of a barrister or solicitor to provide legal services, whether or not that is its purpose or only purpose and whether or not that is its only effect'.
-'Publish' is defined equally broadly.
+47 'Publish' is defined equally broadly.